tejubapatla/FaceDetectionAttendanceSystem/README.md

 7. If the match is found, Python script marks the attendance for that person in a excel sheet.
 8. This excel sheet can be stored in a database or used for any reporting purposes.

+**Note** :

-**Note** - I made this attendance system as a mobile app based on our requirements.
+- I made this attendance system as a mobile app based on our requirements.
 You can implement this as a dedicated web app or integrate this into your college/Organization website as well.
+- Not included all the files we used in this project.
+Sharing just the heart of the system. rest al can be build based on the requirements and usage.